Rumpelstiltskin

 Rumpelstiltskin comforting the girl.

-“I don’t have anything left to pay you with,” she said.
+“I don’t have any more jewelry,” she said.
 “And even if I did, I’d only have to marry a horrible prince, so what’s the point?”

 “We will come to a good price,” said the imp.
-And he went to work, spinning the straw into gold.
+He went to work, spinning the straw into gold.

 “Stop!” said the girl.
-“I told you, I can’t pay you.
+“I said I can’t pay you.
 Please stop!”
 But the imp did not stop.
-He spun and spun, though the girl waved at him from all angles and begged him to stop.
+He spun and spun, though the girl waved at him from all angles and pleaded with him to stop.
 But it was no use.

 By morning, the job was done.
 “There!” said the imp.
 “Now we’ll talk price.”